cvat-ai/cvat/cvat/apps/documentation/installation.md

 -   Go to windows menu, find `Git Bash` application and run it.
 You should see a terminal window.

--   Clone _CVAT_ source code from public
+-   Clone _CVAT_ source code from the
     [GitHub repository](https://github.com/opencv/cvat).

     ```bash